Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you ensure everyone has the opportunity to master all software engineering skills?

-    * communicating with each other and the project managers what we have and have not worked on yet, so they can properly organize the work amongst the groups
+    * Communicate with each other and the project managers regarding what we have and have not worked on yet, so they can properly organize the work among the groups
-    * Making sure that people get to do work outside of their first role for each project
+    * Make sure that people get to do work outside of their first role for each project

 - How will you run the course sessions to ensure that you use them